 With this in mind, modern business collaboration solutions are on the rise.
 They offer useful tools for planning, communication and productivity.
 They replace the good old e-mail and office programs, while opening new possibilities for effective collaboration in the company.

 From lean to-do apps such as Asana and Trello, which promise an easy entry into the world of business collaboration, to more powerful project management solutions such as Basecamp and Projectplace, which are available in countless variants and designs.
-And to modern social Networking for companies like Yammer or Chatter, as well as chat services for business teams like HipChat and Slack, which are on the rise.
+And to modern social Networking for companies like Yammer or Chatter, as well as chat services for business teams like Slack or Troop Messenger, which are on the rise.
 Collaboration software market is becoming ever wider and is now difficult to understand.
+Further, organizations can also make use of employee monitoring software.

 Slack was catapulted into one of the most valuable business software startups.
 The growth figures that the startup shows are astonishing even for Silicon Valley conditions.
 Slack was able to win around 125,000 users and 13,000 teams as customers in the first six months after the official launch in 2011.
 And have announced that more than four million users are said to use Slack every day.
 It is remarkable that over 1.25 million users are paying customers.